Cycle polo

 Cycle polo, bicycle polo, or bike polo (polo-vélo in French; Radpolo in German) is a team sport, similar to traditional polo, except that bicycles are used instead of horses.
 There are two versions of the sport: Hardcourt Bike Polo and grass court bike polo.
-The hardcourt game saw a sharp spike in interest in the first decade of the 21st century and new teams are sprouting up across the world in China, Canada, Ireland, Switzerland, France, India, Germany, Pakistan, Ukraine, Russia, Malaysia, Sri Lanka, Indonesia, Hungary, Australia, New Zealand, Sweden, England, Scotland, Argentina, Italy, Spain, United States, Poland, Croatia, Slovenia, Lithuania, Nepal, Brazil and Cuba.
+The hardcourt game saw a sharp spike in interest in the first decade of the 21st century and new teams are sprouting up all across the world.

+History

+Cycle polo was featured in the Summer Olympic Games unofficial programme in 1908.

+Fédération sportive du travail (FST) 1919-1934 in France.

+The World Bicycle Polo Federation was founded in 1987 in the USA.

+The Cycle Messenger World Championships have been ongoing since 1993, as well as the European Cycle Messenger Championships since 1996.

 The grass game

 There are two versions of the grass games: the four-player game and the five-player game.

 In the four-player game, cycle polo is played in a rectangular grass field, 150x100 metres officially, unofficially whatever field is big enough.
 Moreover, official dimensions can vary between 120x150 metres in length on 80x100 metres in width.
 The ball used approximately 2.5 in in diameter and the mallet is of maximum length 1 metre.

 Goals are four metres wide and made with two goal posts without any crossbar.

 There are six members in a team, of which four are on field at any one time.
 The other two are used as substitutes.
 International matches are played for a duration of 30 minutes, divided into periods of 7.5 minutes known as chukkars.
 Extra time can be used to determine the winner in the event of the scores being tied at normal time.

 A player following the ball on its exact line and taking it on his off side will be entitled to the right of way over all other players.

 If a deliberate severe foul is committed at the vicinity of the goal, the team that is fouled is automatically given a goal.
 Less severe fouls are awarded 15-metre and 25-metre free hits.
 In the event of deliberate fouls or dangerous fouls, the umpire can issue a yellow card (warning) and in case of repeated or severe fouls a red card (ejection).
 The ejected player can be replaced by a substitute after the end of the current chukkar if the umpire allows it.